gcabralps/cdcurriculum/README.md

 ***
 ### <a name="week3"></a>WEEK 3
-OBJECTIVES: Resume Edits (adding new skills) & Preparing for the Interview
-ACTIVITIES:
-HANDOUTS:
-ASSIGNMENT(DUE NEXT CLASS):
+OBJECTIVES: Tools Pt.
+2 (LinkedIn/Photo) **Make Sure You Look Good**
+GUEST: FINANCIAL COACHING (Michelle McLeod)
+ASSIGNMENT (DUE NEXT CLASS): Upload Photo to LinkedIn + send me link to LinkedIn Profile

 ***
 ### <a name="week4"></a>WEEK 4
-OBJECTIVES:  LinkedIn Profile & More Interview Practice
-ACTIVITIES:
-HANDOUTS:
+OBJECTIVES: Tools Pt.
+3 (60 Sec Pitch)
-ASSIGNMENT(DUE NEXT CLASS):
+ASSIGNMENT (DUE NEXT CLASS): Update resume with new tech skills
-**FIRST DRAFT RESUMES ARE DUE**

 ***
 ### <a name="week5"></a>WEEK 5
-OBJECTIVES: Introduction and Expectations (15 min)
-ASSIGNMENT(DUE NEXT CLASS):
+OBJECTIVES: Tools Pt.
+4 (Interviewing/P.A.R.)
+ASSIGNMENT (DUE NEXT CLASS): Answer 3 questions with P.A.R. statements (Google Form)

 ***
 ### <a name="week6"></a>WEEK 6
-OBJECTIVES:
-ASSIGNMENT(DUE NEXT CLASS):
+OBJECTIVES: Tools Pt.
+5 (Resume Updates/Interviewing Cont'd/Skype+Phone/Mock Interviews
+ASSIGNMENT(**DUE WEEK 8**): Finalize resumes, be ready to submit by Week 8.

 ***
 ### <a name="week7"></a>WEEK 7
-**EXAM WEEK, NO CAREER DEVELOPMENT**
+**EXAM WEEK, NO CAREER DEVELOPMENT!
+GOOD LUCK!!!**

 ***
 ### <a name="week8"></a>WEEK 8
-OBJECTIVES: Resume Upload
+OBJECTIVES: Resume Formatting (Creddle.io)/Networking
-ASSIGNMENT: Upload your resume to Creddle.io, select a template & publish.
+ASSIGNMENT (DUE NEXT CLASS): Upload your resume to Creddle.io, select a template & publish.
 Go to Peer Review and email me the link.
-ASSIGNMENT(DUE NEXT CLASS):
 **FINAL RESUMES DUE**

 ***
 ### <a name="week9"></a>WEEK 9
-OBJECTIVES: Introduction and Expectations (15 min)
+OBJECTIVES: Cover Letters/Targeting Your Search
+GUEST: Career Portal w/ Business Solutions (Lou Berrios)
-ASSIGNMENT(DUE NEXT CLASS):
+ASSIGNMENT (DUE NEXT CLASS): Email me your cover letter

 ***
 ### <a name="week10"></a>WEEK 10
-OBJECTIVES: Introduction and Expectations (15 min)
+OBJECTIVES: WORK READY ASSESSMENTS
-ASSIGNMENT(DUE NEXT CLASS):
+ASSIGNMENT (DUE NEXT CLASS):  Schedule One-on-One with me

 ***
 ### <a name="week11"></a>WEEK 11
-OBJECTIVES: Introduction and Expectations (15 min)
-ASSIGNMENT(DUE NEXT CLASS):
+OBJECTIVES: CD ASSESSMENT (Panel)
+ASSIGNMENT (DUE NEXT CLASS):  Schedule One-on-One with me (if you haven't done so already)

 ***
 ### <a name="week12"></a>WEEK 12
-OBJECTIVES: Introduction and Expectations (15 min)
+OBJECTIVES: CD ASSESSMENT (Panel)
-ASSIGNMENT(DUE NEXT CLASS):
+ASSIGNMENT (DUE NEXT CLASS):  What's Your Plan?

 ***
 ### <a name="week13"></a>WEEK 13

-OBJECTIVES: Introduction and Expectations (15 min)
-ASSIGNMENT(DUE NEXT CLASS):
+**EXAM WEEK, NO CAREER DEVELOPMENT!
+GOOD LUCK!!!**

 ***
 ### <a name="week14"></a>WEEK 14
-OBJECTIVES: Introduction and Expectations (15 min)
+OBJECTIVES: Navigating the Workplace/Refresher (Bringing It All Together)/Next Steps
-ASSIGNMENT(DUE NEXT CLASS):
+ASSIGNMENT(DUE NEXT CLASS):  REST...but get ready to put your job search strategy in action.

 ***